satra/NiPyPe-Paper/nipype_paper.rst

 Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
-It is in the interest of every methods developer to make his or hers work most accessible.
+It is in the interest of every methods developer to make his or her work most accessible.
 This usually means providing ready to use implementations.
 However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, C++ library etc.) to cover the whole user